etingof/talks/devconf-ironic-and-edgy/source/index.rst

 ..
 Things to talk about ^

-  Ultimately, every workload is handled by the bare metal hardware - servers, switches and storage systems.
+  Ultimately, every workload is carried out by the bare metal hardware - servers, switches and storage systems.
 Setting up the infrastructure is not a one-time affair, rather the operators may need to respin their cloud to repurpose the hardware, phase out the broken one, lend the hardware to some other user.

   Not specifically driven by the edge effort, rather for simplification and cutting costs, hardware management tech tends to converge onto common protocols and data models.
-Now days Redfish (incorporting NETCONF) serves as such a common ground for everything hardware e.g. computers, switches and storage devices.

   The introduction of the Redfish hardware management protocol greatly improved the reliability and security of remote access